mitojala/tsoha-mtb-spots/README.md

 - checkboxes for add_spot spot_type if spot is more than one type? (adds complexity to handling of the input)
 - option to manually input coordinates that will update google maps marker position
-- map search for spots
+- map search for spots (postgis?)
-- more user input validation to add_spot form?
 - better feedback in register user if username is taken
-- image of spot
 - last visit information to spot details
 - spot information to individual pages?
+- possibility to add image later to a spot